Locations:

 When it’s time for your delivery, you’ll want to grab your bag and go.
 Pack your hospital bag now — because who wants to try and remember everything you need between contractions?

-“You’ll probably toiletries and going-home clothes for you and your baby,” Dr. Higgins notes.
+“You’ll probably need toiletries and going-home clothes for you and your baby,” Dr. Higgins notes.
 “The hospital will provide the necessities, though, so don’t worry too much about forgetting something.”

 Set up your baby’s sleeping space